Protection Planning

 Life Insurance

-Providing financial security for family members and dependants in the event of death.
+Providing financial support for family members and dependants in the event of death.

 Income Protection Insurance